luqmanishere/ancs/README.md

 > The purpose of the Apple Notification Center Service (ANCS) is to give Bluetooth accessories (that connect to iOS devices through a Bluetooth low-energy link) a simple and convenient way to access many kinds of notifications that are generated on iOS devices.

+## Why the fork?

+The original project seems to be inactive, and I'd like some of the patches from [impiaa's fork](https://github.com/impiaaa/ancs).

+### Merged improvements

+- Notification event flags now use bitfields as they described in the spec.
+- UUID constants are now using the `Uuid` type from the `uuid` crate.

+### Other changes

+- Use major version for dependencies wherever possible.

 ## What is This Library

 This library contains all the required types and functions to work with the Bluetooth Low Energy Apple Notification Control Service Protocol.
 This is a low-level library, meant to be a building block for